King’s Day in Netherlands

 The royal family will spend King’s Day 2026 visiting the town of Dokkum.

 Other cities that recently welcomed the royal family for King’s Day festivities include Doetinchem (2025), Emmen (2024), Rotterdam (2023), Maastricht (2022), Eindhoven (2021), Amersfoort (2019), Groningen (2018) and Tilburg (2017).
-The 2020 visit was cancelled due to the Coronavirus epidemic.
+There was no royal visit in 2020 due to the Covid-19 epidemic.

 ORANGE ON KING’S DAY

-Many people in Netherlands wear orange to celebrate King’s Day.
+People in Netherlands wear orange to celebrate King’s Day.
 This is because the Dutch monarchy descends from the House of Oranje-Nassau, so orange has unofficially been adopted as the national color.

 KING’S DAY FLAG